GoogleChrome/web.dev/src/site/content/en/blog/preconnect-and-dns-prefetch/index.md

 ## Knowing *where from*, but not *what* you're fetching

-Due to versioned dependencies, you sometimes end up in a situation where you know you’ll be requesting a resource from a particular CDN, but not the exact path for it.
+Due to versioned dependencies, you sometimes end up in a situation where you know you'll be requesting a resource from a particular CDN, but not the exact path for it.

 <figure class="w-figure w-figure--center">
 <img src="versioned-url.png" style="max-width:450px" alt="A url of a script with the version name.">
 <figcaption>An example of a versioned URL</figcaption>
 </figure>

-The other common case is loading images from an [image CDN](/image-cdns), where the exact path for an image depends on media queries or runtime feature checks on the user’s browser.
+The other common case is loading images from an [image CDN](/image-cdns), where the exact path for an image depends on media queries or runtime feature checks on the user's browser.

 <figure class="w-figure w-figure--center">
 <img src="image-cdn-url.png" alt="An image CDN URL with the parameters size=300x400 and quality=auto.">
 <figcaption>An example of an image CDN URL</figcaption>
 </figure>

-In these situations, if the resource you’ll be fetching is important, you want to save as much time as possible by pre-connecting to the server.
-The browser won’t download the file before it needs it (that is, once the request is made from your page somehow), but at least it can handle the connection aspects ahead of time, saving the user from waiting for several round trips.
+In these situations, if the resource you'll be fetching is important, you want to save as much time as possible by pre-connecting to the server.
+The browser won't download the file before it needs it (that is, once the request is made from your page somehow), but at least it can handle the connection aspects ahead of time, saving the user from waiting for several round trips.

 ### Streaming media

 Another example where you may want to save some time in the connection phase, but not necessarily start retrieving content right away, is when streaming media from a different origin.

 Depending on how your page handles the streamed content, you may want to wait until your scripts have loaded and are ready to process the stream.
-Pre-connecting helps you cut the waiting time to a single round trip once you’re ready to start fetching.
+Pre-connecting helps you cut the waiting time to a single round trip once you're ready to start fetching.

 ## How to implement `rel=preconnect`